robert-iw3/pen-testing/ttps/1_Recon/readme.md

 In essence, cyber reconnaissance is the initial phase of a cyberattack, where attackers gather information to identify vulnerabilities and plan their attack strategies.
 It's a critical aspect of both offensive and defensive cybersecurity practices.

-## Phase 1.5 = exploitation and initial access phase, then onto maintaining Persistence.
+## Phase 1.5 = exploitation and initial access phase, see exploits/ directory.